A number of clients over the years have requested a high fiber food list to help with planning their menus.

 By avoiding over-processed and refined foods, high-sugar and starchy foods, we have no need for fiber supplementation, or planning menus based around a high fiber food list.

-Even at that point it's best to keep the serving sizes moderate, and eat them along with plenty of other healthy foods (fresh vegetables and fruits, good fats and healthy proteins), since lot of us got into trouble in the first place by eating too many starchy grain-based foods to begin with.
+If you do go back to eating grains it's best to keep the serving sizes moderate, and eat them along with plenty of other healthy foods (fresh vegetables and fruits, good fats and healthy proteins), since lot of us got into trouble in the first place by eating too many starchy grain-based foods to begin with.

 Here’s a tip: Whole grains, beans, nuts and seeds make up the majority of a high fiber food list.
 It's important to know that these ingredients, when improperly prepared, can inhibit digestion and block mineral absorption in our intestines.